olebole/irafdoc/doc/plot.gkimosaic.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. Plot every frame in the metacode file <tt>"oned.plots"</tt>.
+  1. Plot every frame in the metacode file <span style="font-family: monospace;">"oned.plots"</span>.
 There will be 4 plots to the page originally, but this can be overridden interactively.
   </p>
   <p>
       cl&gt; gkimosaic oned.plots
   </p>
   <p>
-  2. Extract every third plot from the metacode file <tt>"oned.plots"</tt> with task
+  2. Extract every third plot from the metacode file <span style="font-family: monospace;">"oned.plots"</span> with task
   <i>gkiextract</i> and plot them four to a page.
   </p>
   <p>
       cl&gt; gkiextract oned.plots 1-99x3 | gkimosaic
   </p>
   <p>
-  3. Plot all frames in every metacode file beginning with <tt>"mcode."</tt> and condense them so 16 fit on a page.
+  3. Plot all frames in every metacode file beginning with <span style="font-family: monospace;">"mcode."</span> and condense them so 16 fit on a page.
 The metacode is being spooled;
   it will be plotted, perhaps, when the computer isn't so busy.
 Interactive mode is automatically disabled when not plotting to a graphics terminal.